AaTekle/CIFAR10_CNN/README.md

 - Dense Layers for classification

 ## Iterative Development
 As I move forward, I plan to iteratively refine the model.
-This includes adapting to new findings, integrating cutting-edge techniques, and continuously evaluating the model's performance.
+Continuously evaluating the model's performance and integrating cutting-edge techniques.

 ## Citation
 If using the CIFAR-10 dataset, please cite: